Paula of Rome: Monastery establishment

+Paula's entire wealth, leaving her daughter with a mountain of debts at her death.
+The new monastic establishment took three years to complete and was primarily sourced by Paula who, during this time of construction, stayed at the hostel of another monastery in Bethlehem.
+It is interesting to notice the very similar contemporary establishment of a double monastery on the Mount of Olives by the very wealthy and widowed aristocratic lady Melania, comprising a convent for herself and a monastery built in honour of her spiritual mentor and companion, Rufinus.

-Once completed, the monastery segregated each gender from one another during manual labor and meals, but practiced prayer in the same locale.
+Once completed, Paula's convent (nun monastery) and Jeome's monastery were strictly segregated by gender during manual labor and meals, but practiced prayer in the same locale.
 Additional separation, within the nun monastery, included three different communities of women based on social rank who were divided in separate living quarters.

 During its functioning, Jerome and Paula's retreat attracted large crowds of visitors both from Christian backgrounds and general travelers from a variety of regions including Ethiopia, Persia, and India.
 Along with this, aristocratic refugees were also drawn to the locale due to Jerome's extensive network of followers.
 The result of this inclusion, alongside their growing admittance of monks and nuns, left Paula and Jerome's retreat to face financial hardship, having their resources strained.
 In order to recover costs, which were also depleted by Paula's considerable donations to the needy, Jerome sold his family's property in Italy and Dalmatia.

 Ascetic life

 It is Jerome's writing's in a letter to Eustochium that provide the most insight on Paula's life during her years of service at the monastery.
 She is noted as maintaining her ascetic devotion through intensive studies of the Old and New Testaments, often under the guidance of Jerome.
 With this, she also practiced a strict fasting regimen, abstinence, and pursued a destitute lifestyle "to preserve a singular attachment to God" as stated by Jerome.
 While practicing this life of isolation, Paula still continued to interact with local clergy and bishops and maintained devout attention to teaching the nuns under her sovereignty.
 Jerome's letter from 404 moreover indicates Paula's first-hand connection with relics from Christ's passion, "she was shown the pillar of the church which supports the colonnade and is stained with the Lord's blood.
 He is said to have been tied to it when he was scourged."

 Jerome made explicit in his letter how Paula, through these practices, became a recognized figure in the Christian community.
 At one point, in traveling to Nitria, she was earnestly received by renowned monks from Egypt, and once her death arrived on 26 January 404, her funeral was noted as having a significant portion of the population of Palestine arrive in her honor.
-A year after her passing, Paula was recognized by the Latin Church as a saint, with feast day on 26 January.
+A year after she died, Paula was named a saint by the Latin Church, with feast day on 26 January.